Police: Home Nurse Stole Thousands From Client, Took Beach Vacation

 Follow KDKA-TV: Facebook | Twitter

-APOLLO (KDKA) – A home health care nurse reportedly stole thousands of dollars from a man in her care and took a trip to the beach.
+WASHINGTON TOWNSHIP (KDKA) – A home health care nurse reportedly stole thousands of dollars from a man in her care and took a trip to the beach.

 According to the criminal complaint, the victim noticed money was missing from his account in September 2017.

-A review of his bank account uncovered two checks made out to the suspect, Cathy Mack, 53, of Apollo.
+A review of his bank account uncovered two checks made out to the suspect, Cathy Mack, 53, of Apollo, who was acting as his home nurse.

 One of the checks was for $1,500, while the other was for $260.
 He also said he did not write these checks and did not give her permission to do so either.